 Pre-selling is when a dealership takes a significant deposit for an inbound vehicle, reserving it for a customer.
-Previously this kind of system was exclusively reserved for highly anticipated model releases or fulfilling a very specific request.
+Previously, this kind of system was exclusively reserved for highly anticipated model releases or fulfilling a particular request.
 Today, pre-orders are growing in popularity.
 In fact, according to a recent study, 41% of buyers said they plan to pre-order their next vehicle through a local dealership.

 While in the past, dealers often leveraged a “S.W.A.T.” (sell what’s available today) mindset, pre-selling during inventory shortages has become a key way for proactive dealers to meet customer demands and maximize their sales ROI.

-· Delivering a consistent messaging across channels to maintain a consistent customer experience throughout the pre-sale process
+- Delivering consistent messaging across channels to maintain a consistent customer experience throughout the pre-sale process

 Seek Proactive Sales Opportunities

-To stay ahead of vehicle delivery delays, it’s critical dealers identify and engage prospective buyers early – before they’ve decided to start shopping around.
+To stay ahead of vehicle delivery delays, it’s critical dealers identify and engage prospective buyers early, ideally before they’ve decided to start shopping around.

 Leveraging dealership marketing technology integrated with your dealership’s CRM and DMS allows your team to engage prospective buyers preparing to return to market in the coming months.
-This includes high-value prospects who are approaching the end of their lease or finance term, or those at the end of their warranty.
+This includes high-value prospects who are approaching the end of their:

 To take dealership presales one step further, forward-thinking dealers are using advanced dealership marketing tools like Mastermind.
 This technology allows dealers to tap into factors driving a prospect’s upcoming purchase decision, such as career changes or identifying growing families.

-By deploying this dealership marketing strategy to engage potential buyers who match with in-bound vehicles available for pre-sale, dealers are empowered to meet customers where they are in their buying journey.
-With this highly personalized approach, customers will be able to buy the vehicle they want and when they need it.
-Customers don’t have to pick from limited inventory when it’s time to buy.
-This results in happier customers – and higher CSI scores.
+By deploying this dealership marketing strategy to engage potential buyers who match with inbound vehicles available for pre-sale, dealers are empowered to meet customers where they are in their buying journey.
+Using this highly personalized approach, customers will be able to buy the vehicle they want, when they need it.
+Customers don’t have to pick from limited inventory when it’s time to buy, resulting in happier customers and higher CSI scores.

 Focus on Convenience for Your Car Buyers

-When pre-selling vehicles or marketing pre-orders, it is important that dealers offer convenience from the very first customer touchpoint.
-It’s important dealers personalize their approach when engaging prospects, tailoring their messaging, timing and format to each buyer’s preferences.
+When pre-selling vehicles or marketing pre-orders, it is important that dealers offer convenience from the very first customer touchpoints and carry that customer experience across platforms.
+Dealers must personalize their approach when:

 To improve the dealership pre-ordering customer experience, dealers need to consider convenience from the buyer’s perspective.
-This means more than haggle-free pricing and keeping inbound presell inventory updated on your dealership’s website.
-Improving your dealership’s customer experience needs to start from your dealership’s internal culture while reflecting the needs of your most loyal customers.
+This means more than haggle-free pricing and keeping inbound pre-sale inventory updated on your dealership’s website.
+Improving the customer experience needs to start with your dealership’s internal culture while reflecting the needs of your most loyal customers.